HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 3-7

-Monkshood is a stunning and unique plant.
-However, it is important to handle the plant with care and keep it away from children and pets, as it is poisonous if ingested.
+Monkshood is a stunning blue flowering plant.
+You should handle it with care and keep it away from children and pets, as it is poisonous if ingested.

 75. French Lavender